SnowboardTechie/snowboardtechie.github.io/_posts/2016-10-19-created-snowboard-quiver.markdown

 Currently, it is pretty ugly but I have been mainly focused on functionality.
 I think in the future I will spruce up the looks, but at the moment it works and that's what matters.

-If you would like to try running it on your own computer or checking out the code go to [https://github.com/SnowboardTechie/sb-quiver](https://github.com/SnowboardTechie/sb-quiver) and let me know what you think!
+If you would like to try running it on your own computer or checking out the code go to <a href="https://github.com/SnowboardTechie/sb-quiver" target="_blank">https://github.com/SnowboardTechie/sb-quiver</a> and let me know what you think!